-The removal of or impact to any tree 60 inches in circumference and larger (measured at 4.5 feet above the ground).
+A permit is required for the removal of or impact to any tree 60 inches in circumference and larger (measured at 4.5 feet above the ground).
 Sixty inches in circumference is equivalent to 19 inches in diameter.
 Trees smaller than 60 inches in circumference are not regulated.
 Protected size trees that are dead and/or hazardous also require a permit.
-A Tree Risk Assessment (example form) may be requested to further document the condition of the tree.
+A Tree Risk Assessment may be requested to further document the condition of the tree.

 All trees 8 inches in diameter and larger (25'' circumference) are required to be accurately located on site plans submitted for development review.
 The trees are depicted on the grading and tree protection plan sheets per the Environmental Criteria standards.